 When selecting speakers to represent the ePIC Collaboration, the following guidelines and criteria are considered by the ePIC CTC:

-Membership Status: A speaker should hold the status of an ePIC author and be a member of a signing institution, as defined by the Charter and Membership Policy of the ePIC Collaboration.
+Membership Status: A speaker should be eligible to present on behalf of the Collaboration according to the criteria defined in the Charter and Membership Policy.

-Exceptions to this requirement may be granted in special cases, such as, e.g., for undergraduate students or technical staff, and should be requested by the institutional representative to the ePIC CTC.
+Exceptions to this requirement may be granted in special cases, such as for undergraduate students or technical staff, and should be requested by the institutional representative to the ePIC CTC.
 The ePIC CTC, after consultation with the ePIC Leadership Team, will grant or not grant the exception.
 In case of any disagreement, the matter will be referred to the ePIC Leadership Team for the final decision.

 Criteria for Speaker Recommendation: Criteria considered when recommending speakers include: